 In the daytime, a place to look for clouds casting shadows on other clouds is around the tops of towering cumulonimbus.
 Sometimes the rising tops of these clouds push upwards through a layer of cirrus, and the sun will project the shadow of the crown of the cumulonimbus downwards on to the thin layer of cirrus.

 Crespuscular rays become less evident as they fan out from the sun.
 My diagram shows what’s going on:

+You may also see clouds in the sky behind you generating their own visible shadows.
 Just as perspective makes the crepuscular rays seem to radiate outwards from the sun in front of you, it makes these anticrepuscular rays behind you appear to converge on a point directly opposite the sun:

 The same phenomenon that produces crepuscular rays is also responsible for the appearance of sunbeams shining downwards through the clouds:

 Perspective again makes these beams appear to radiate from a central point, centred on the sun above the clouds.

 Since these don’t happen at twilight, they shouldn’t really be called crepuscular rays, though they often are.
 The common word sunbeam seems as good as any; solar rays is a catch-all term that includes crepuscular rays; computer graphics artists call them god rays; and Marcel Minnaert, in his marvellous book Light and Color in the Outdoors, introduced me to the old expression “the sun drawing water”, from the old belief that water evaporated along the sunbeams.